episode6/deployable/README.md

 }
 ```

-To map dependencies of extra configurations use the `mavenDependencies` method...
+To map dependencies of extra configurations to the maven pom use the `deployable.pom.dependencyConfigurations` block...
 ```groovy
 configurations {
     someCompileConfig